 A Baby Onesie

-Know a Jamaican baby?
-Get them this cute onesie!
+If you’re looking for gifts for a Jamaican woman or know of a little Jamaican baby on the way, get them this cute onesie!
 The repping starts from the eye deh a knee!
 That’s a Jamaican saying for a little kid, usually said when referring to one’s own childhood.
 “Mi a rep Jamaica from mi eye deh a mi knee!”

 A Jamaican Skin for your Game Controller